-European Day of Languages was on Sunday 26th September 2021.
-In order to celebrate that as a school, Madame Richardson prepared a special assembly for the children and also compiled a list of wonderful apps, television programmes and music links you can use with your child at home.
+European Day of Languages is on Monday 26th September 2022.
+In order to celebrate it as a school, Madame Richardson will prepare a special assembly for the children and she has also compiled a list of wonderful apps, television programmes and music links you can use with your child at home.

-This week the children have also had a listen to the song below to celebrate languages.
+During that week the children will also listen to the song below to celebrate languages.
 It expresses how nice and kind it is when someone says "Hello" in any country and says that the universal and most beautiful language is the one we talk with our heart.
-As kindness and compassion is our Collective Worship theme this half term, it seems a very fitting song to explore with the children.
+As kindness and compassion is our Collective Worship theme for the first half term, it seems a very fitting song to explore with the children.